 - Travel insurance.
 If you had the good sense to purchase travel insurance prior to your departure, you may be able to get your hands on some emergency cash, depending on your policy.

 - Cash transfer services.
 So long as you have your passport in hand, you can take advantage of companies like Western Union and MoneyGram to send money from Canada to Brazil for cash pickup.

 - Credit card company.
 If you happen to have a freshly-minted platinum card in your possession, you might have access to complimentary traveller’s protection, which could come in handy.

 Western Union and MoneyGram are located throughout Brazil, and offer a convenient and accessible way to get cash in hand, which can be particularly useful in an emergency.
 Make sure you have some form of ID, as well as a reference number and transfer details when you go to claim your money.

 Tips for picking up cash in Brazil

 If you’re going to visit Brazil, the Government of Canada recommends that you exercise a high degree of caution (as of 18 February 2018).
 Foreign tourists are vulnerable to theft, including pick pocketing and muggings, so it’s important to be cautious of strategies that are intended to divert your attention.
 When you go to retrieve your cash, whether from a bank machine or a cash pick-up location, avoid showing signs of affluence and be aware of your surroundings at all times, particularly at night.Back to top

 How to send money to Brazil

 - Name.
-You will have to know the exact name on the recipient’s identification.
-Check the paperwork given to you before leaving the location to make sure that the agent has also spelled it right.
+Make sure you know the exact name on the recipient’s ID.
+Check the paperwork given to you to complete the transaction and make sure all of the spelling is correct.